 Anemone hup.
 ‘Prinz Heinrich’ Anemone ‘Wild Swan’

 Pruning Japanese anemone (Anemone x hybrida / Anemone hupehensis).
 Cut back the faded flower stems in late autumn.
-Remove old, dead leaves in early spring.
+Remove old, dead leaves in early spring to allow new fresh growth to emerge.

 How and when to divide Japanese anemones.
 The best time to divide these plants is in early spring.
 Dig up a large clump.
 Divide the clump into two or three pieces.